Slideshow: Best of Sicily, Day by Day

 We'll gather at our hotel in Palermo for a welcome meeting.
 Then we'll begin our Sicilian adventure by joining a contessa for a personal tour of her family's home, the Palazzo Federico.
 We'll end our evening getting to know one another at a "Welcome to Sicily" dinner together.

-We'll meet our local guide and take a walking tour of Palermo and its colorful, bustling Ballaró street market — all spiced with an evocative whiff of Africa.
-Then we'll greet our driver and hop aboard our coach bound for the hill-topping town of Monreale — renowned for its Arab-flavored cathedral that blends Byzantine, Arab, Jewish, Gothic, and Norman traditions, heritage, and art.
-We'll tour the cathedral's interior of glittering, golden mosaics as well as the story-telling columns of the cloister.
+This morning we'll greet our driver and hop aboard our coach bound for the hill-topping town of Monreale — renowned for its Arab-flavored cathedral that blends Byzantine, Arab, Jewish, Gothic, and Norman traditions, heritage, and art.
+With our local guide we'll tour the cathedral's interior of glittering, golden mosaics as well as the story-telling columns of the cloister.
 After lunch, we'll return to Palermo, where you'll be free to explore more of this exciting, energetic city and discover a tucked-away trattoria for dinner on your own.

 • Day 3: Ancient Segesta and Mountaintop Erice